Skip to main content

 Applying a filter in a dashboard

-Applying a filter is done by simply selecting an option from any of the available filter dropdowns, and the dashboard will immediately update with these new filter settings.
+Applying a filter is as simple as selecting an option from any of the available filter dropdowns.
+The dashboard will immediately update with the new filter settings.
 You can also apply multiple filters at the same time.

 Applying a filter in a widget

-Widget filters are accessed by going to the Edit Widget window, and this can be done by clicking on the ellipsis "..." that appears when you mouse over a widget and clicking Edit on the popup box.
+Widget filters can be accessed by going to the Edit Widget window, clicking on the ellipsis "..." that appears when you mouse over a widget, and clicking Edit on the drop-down.

 Why do my filters reset?

-Whenever an integration dashboard is opened or when you switch to another section, you will notice that any selected filters will reset as we will always report the metrics unfiltered.
-This way you will always have an unbiased view of your data.
+Whenever an integration dashboard is opened or when you switch to another section, you will notice that any selected filters will reset.
+We will always report the metrics unfiltered, so you will always have an unbiased view of your data.

 Here's a tip if you want to save the filters from your integration dashboards: You can easily add what you see to your automated client reports via our "add to report" option.

-This instantly creates a new section in a report, and this section will include the exact widgets and filters that you've set on the integration.
+This instantly creates a new section in a report, which will include the exact widgets and filters that you've set on the integration.

 You simply need to click on the "export" button and then click on "+ Add To Report".